CommitteeOfZero/committeeofzero.github.io/projects/2023-02-03-chn-walkthrough.markdown

 YES → YES → YES → YES → NO

+As you progress, a handful of Kоzue-related intermissions will be interspersed throughout the story.
+The skip mode will disengage during these scenes.
+Be sure to read them for additional context.

+The game will branch into the route in chapter seven.

 ### Sena Route

 Chapter 3<br>
 Neutral: She'd actually swung[...]

 YES → YES → YES → YES → NO

+As you progress, a handful of Sena-related intermissions will be interspersed throughout the story.
+The skip mode will disengage during these scenes.
+Be sure to read them for additional context.

+The game will branch into the route in chapter seven.

 ### Rimi Route